seancorfield/honeysql/README.md

 => ["SELECT * FROM foo WHERE date_created > DATE_ADD(NOW(), INTERVAL ?
 HOURS)" 24]
 ```

+> Note: The above example may be specific to MySQL but the general principle of vectors for function calls applies to all dialects.

 A shorthand syntax also exists for simple function calls:
 keywords that begin with `%` are interpreted as SQL function calls: